برجاء الإنتظار ...

 Cerezyme 400 Units Powder for concentrate for solution for infusion

-Cerezyme 400 Units powder for concentrate for solution for infusion Each vial contains 400 units* of imiglucerase**.
-After reconstitution, the solution contains 40 units (approximately 1.0 mg) of imiglucerase per ml (400 U/10 ml). * An enzyme unit (U) is defined as the amount of enzyme that catalyses the hydrolysis of one micromole of the synthetic substrate para-nitrophenyl β-D-glucopyranoside (pNP-Glc) per minute at 37°C. ** Imiglucerase is a modified form of human acid β-glucosidase and is produced by recombinant DNA technology using a mammalian Chinese Hamster Ovary (CHO) cell culture, with mannose modification for targeting macrophages.
-Excipients: For the full list of excipients, see section 6.1.
-Cerezyme 400 Units powder for concentrate for solution for infusion This medicinal product contains sodium and is administered in 0.9% sodium chloride intravenous solution (see section 6.6).
-After reconstitution, the solution contains 1.24 mmol sodium (400 U/10 mL).
-To be taken into consideration by patients on a controlled sodium diet.
+Each vial contains 400 units* of imiglucerase**.
+After reconstitution, the solution contains 40 units (approximately 1.0 mg) of imiglucerase per ml (400 U/10 ml).
+Each vial must be further diluted before use (see section 6.6). * An enzyme unit (U) is defined as the amount of enzyme that catalyses the hydrolysis of one micromole of the synthetic substrate para-nitrophenyl -D-glucopyranoside (pNP-Glc) per minute at 37°C. ** Imiglucerase is a modified form of human acid -glucosidase and is produced by recombinant DNA technology using a mammalian Chinese Hamster Ovary (CHO) cell culture, with mannose modification for targeting macrophages.
+Excipients with known effect: Each vial contains 41 mg of sodium.
+For the full list of excipients, see section 6.1.

 Powder for concentrate for solution for infusion.
 Cerezyme is a white to off-white powder.